C1 (railcar): History

 The Budd Company had built the most recent additions to the LIRR's electric fleet, the M1 and M3, but by the mid-1980s, it was a subsidiary of Thyssen and exiting the railroad business.
 Therefore, in 1986, the LIRR approached Comeng, Budd's Australian licensee, about the project.
 The LIRR's original request for proposal, issued in 1986, called for a single-level design.
 This was due in part to the difficulties the railroad experienced with the PRR MP70 electric multiple units, which it had retired in 1972.
 Comeng persuaded the LIRR to adopt a bilevel design instead.

-Three groups responded to the revised LIRR proposal: Comeng/Mitsui, Alstom and Sumitomo/Nippon Sharyo.
+Three groups responded to the revised LIRR proposal: Comeng/Mitsui, Alsthom, and Sumitomo/Nippon Sharyo.
 The LIRR favored the Comeng design, but the company's ability to fulfill the contract was jeopardized by the instability of Australian National Industries, Comeng's corporate parent.
 In the end, Comeng sold the design of the C1 to Mitsui, who then engaged Tokyu Car Corporation to build the cars.
 The LIRR officially ordered ten cars from Mitsui on October 7, 1988.
 The contract was estimated at $22.4 million.
 Comeng remained involved in design and testing.

 Tokyu constructed the cars between 1990–1991, with deliveries completing in early 1991.
 Trains began running in August 1991.
 The cars ran well and were well-received by commuters.
 The rebuilt FL9 locomotives allowed operation through the East River Tunnels into Pennsylvania Station.
 The LIRR proceeded with a full production order in 1994.
 Several former Comeng engineers drafted the specification for what became the C3 car.
 This design was based on the C1, but updated based on several years' experience with the cars and feedback from passengers.

 The C1s were mechanically incompatible with the C3s and were stored as the new cars arrived in 1997–1998.
 The LIRR sold them to Mid Atlantic Rail Car in 1999.
 Iowa Pacific Holdings acquired them in 2007 for use on various excursion services.
+Four of these railcars were acquired by the Keewatin Railway in 2024 where they're used in revenue passenger service between The Pas and Pukatawagan.